 FIG. 1.
-(Color online) The $1 \times 1 \ \mu m^2$ AFM surface images of (a) sample I (quantum dots), (b) sample II (quantum volcanos), and (c) sample III (quantum rings), and the representative surface profiles of individual structure in each sample. (a'), (b'), and (c') represent the QR evolution from the group of large dots but (c") represents the final ring structure coming from smaller dots.
+The 1 x 1 um^2 AFM surface images of (a) sample I (quantum dots), (b) sample II (quantum volcanos), and (c) sample III (quantum rings), and the representative surface profiles of individual structure in each sample. (a'), (b'), and (c') represent the QR evolution from the group of large dots but (c'') represents the final ring structure coming from smaller dots.

-Their AFM images and the corresponding surface profiles of the individual dots or rings are shown in Fig. 1.
-We can see very clearly that after the capping and annealing process, the shape of the QDs was changed dramatically.
-The original QDs, shown in Figs. 1(a) and 1(a'), changed to a volcanolike structure [sample II or Figs. 1(b) and 1(b')] or a ring structure [sample III or Figs. 1(c) and 1(c')] depending on the annealing temperature.
-At a lower capping and annealing temperature of 450 °C, the outward migration of In atoms from the uncovered top of each dot left behind a volcano shaped structure as shown in Fig. 1(b').
-When the capping and annealing temperature was raised to 470 °C, more In atoms moved out of the dot leaving behind a deep hole in the center depleted of InAs.
+The original QDs, shown in Fig. 1(a) and (a'), changed to a volcano-like structure (sample II or Fig. 1(b) and (b')) or a ring structure (sample III or Fig.1 (c) and (c')) depending on the annealing temperature.
+At a lower capping and annealing temperature of 450°C, the outward migration of In atoms from the uncovered top of each dot left behind a volcano shaped structure as shown in Fig. 1(b').
+When the capping and annealing temperature was raised to 470° C, more In atoms moved out of the dot leaving behind a deep hole in the center depleted of InAs.
 In this case, a complete ring was formed.
 It should be mentioned that the surface profiles shown in Fig. 1 have different elevations, or height references.
 In sample I, with the dot profile shown in Fig. 1(a'), the QD stands on the wetting layer and the whole dot is visible.
 For samples II and III, however, the base height is elevated because of the cap layer coverage.
-Although the amount of GaAs deposited for the cap layer was 2.5nm, the actual thickness of the cap layer was estimated to be \sim 3.4 nm due to the presence of the QDs, whose tips were not covered (based on the size and the density of the QDs, 26% of the surface was covered by the dots in the QD layer).
+Although the amount of GaAs deposited for the cap layer was 2.5nm, the actual thickness of the cap layer was estimated to be ~3.4nm due to the presence of the QDs, whose tips were not covered (Based on the size and the density of the QDs, 26% of the surface was covered by the dots in the QD layer).
 So for these two samples (II and III), a large portion of the InAs volcanos and rings lies below the surface of the cap layer.
 The actual height of the volcano shown in Fig. 1(b') is 5.4 nm measured from the surface of the wetting layer and the height of the ring shown in Fig. 1(c') is 4.4 nm.